Gravitational radiation reaction around a static black hole surrounded by a Dehnen type dark matter halo: Introduction

 The interplay between black holes and DM has proved to be a significant field of study in theoretical astrophysics, especially in understanding the dynamics of gravitational systems \cite{Boshkayev:2020kle,Boshkayev:2021chc,Capozziello:2025ycu}.
 Black holes play a crucial role in the formation and evolution of galaxies.
 On the other hand, DM, which constitutes about $27 \%$ of the universe's total mass-energy content, adds further complication to these gravitational systems and in cosmology \cite{Dunsby:2016lkw}.
 In this context, the study of gravitational radiation reaction around black holes immersed in a DM halo offers deep insights into how these entities influence each other's behavior and the resulting GW emitted.

 The presence of extended DM halos surrounding galaxies is strongly supported by various lines of evidence, including galaxy rotation curves, gravitational lensing analyses, and measurements of cosmic microwave background anisotropies.
 Among the models used to describe such halos, the Navarro–Frenk–White (NFW) profile \cite{Navarro:1995dmo}, derived from cold DM simulations, is widely employed and is characterized by its steep inner density cusp.
 Nevertheless, the NFW profile has limited adaptability for representing alternative halo morphologies, such as cored density profiles.
 On the other hand, the Dehnen profile \cite{Dehnen:1993} offers a more general double power-law form, encompassing the Jaffe and Hernquist models as specific cases and featuring an adjustable inner slope.
 This versatility makes it especially suitable for capturing both cuspy and cored DM configurations, which are relevant for modeling the environments of black holes \cite{Stegmann:2020,Hamil:2024dehnen}.
+It defines a one-parameter family of spherical equilibrium models in which the inner logarithmic density slope, $\gamma$, regulates the degree of central phase-space concentration.
+In contrast to fixed-shape prescriptions, such as the NFW profile, the Dehnen model provides a continuous interpolation between core-like ($\gamma \simeq 0$) and steeply cusped ($\gamma \simeq 2$) configurations without modifying its analytic form.
+This parametric freedom endows $\gamma$ with a physically interpretable role as an entropy-compression index, enabling the model to encapsulate a wide range of halo morphologies within a unified framework.
+Moreover, the model retains full analytic tractability in its cumulative mass, potential, and distribution function, rendering it particularly advantageous for dynamical modeling and gravitational-lensing applications while preserving a direct connection to the system's inner information content.

 Recent advances in astrophysical research have increasingly highlighted the relevance of the Dehnen DM halo model.
 Since its introduction as a spherically symmetric density profile, the Dehnen model has gained widespread application in galactic dynamics and black hole astrophysics \cite{Dehnen:1993}.
 Initially employed to characterize the nuclear bulges of elliptical galaxies, it has more recently been used to construct black hole models embedded within Dehnen-profiled DM halos, revealing the impact of DM on the gravitational environment of black holes \cite{Pantig:2022dehnen}.
 Further studies have derived black hole solutions for specific Dehnen profiles, systematically analyzing their thermodynamic behavior and strong-field gravitational signatures \cite{Gohain:2024dark}.
 Investigations have also demonstrated that the gravitational lensing properties and orbital dynamics predicted by this model align well with general relativity, making it a preferred theory for explaining the peripheral environment of galaxies \cite{Ali:2025dehnen}.
 Collectively, these results establish the Dehnen profile as a powerful framework for probing DM–black hole interactions and the structure of galactic environments.